73LIX/Groqpilot/README.md

    During the setup, you will be prompted to choose a model from a predefined list or enter your own model ID from Groq.
 If no choice is made, the default model llama-3.1-70b-versatile will be used.

-      After the setup is complete, the App will be launched automatically and the URL will be opened in your default web browser.
+      After the setup is complete, the App will be launched automatically and the Local Gradio URL will be opened in your default web browser.

 ## Upgrading->Updating